curious-containers/cc-agency/docs/guide.rst

 RED Guide
 =========

-This tutorial explains how to create a reproducible data-driven experiment and how to document it in a RED file.
-It is targeted at researchers who implement or reuse software applications to execute them with certain input arguments and files to produce outputs.
+This tutorial explains how to create a reproducible data-driven experiment and how to document it in a Reproducible Experiment Description (RED).

 Prerequisites